precisely/web/README.md

 https://prod-precisely.signin.aws.amazon.com/console
 The production account.
 Admin access to this account is restricted to a few people.
 Like beta, the prod account is selected via the developer's local `prod-precisely-profile` AWS profile.

+## Developer subdomains

+Developer stages deployed to the dev account can be accessed using `{stage}.codeprecisely.net`.
+To create your subdomain, you need to take a few steps:

+1. Set STAGE=your name in `config/default.env`, as per the instructions in that folder

+2. Create the domain:
+    ```shell
+    yarn sls create_domain
+    ```

+3. Temporarily comment out the serverless-domain-manager plugin in `app-backend/serverless.yml`:

+    ```yaml
+    plugins:
+      # - serverless-domain-manager
+      - ...
+    ```

+    This is necessary because of [an incompatibility](https://github.com/leftclickben/serverless-api-stage/issues/12 ) beween serverless-domain-manager and the APIGateway logging plugin, serverless-api-stage during initial deployment.

+4. Do you first deployment:
+    ```shell
+    yarn sls deploy
+    ```

+5. Uncomment the line from (3)

+You have a domain
 ## Offline mode

 ```shell